 Enter the world of Count Dracula.
 After a very agonising drive through the Carpathian mountains, Reinfield finds himself in the castle of Dracula, who is a vampire.
 The sinister count drugs him and turns him into one of his poor thralls.
 After turning Lucy Weston into a vampire by sucking blood, the count focuses on her friend Mina, daughter of Dr. Seward.
 The doctor, then, asks for help from a specialist, Dr. Van Helsing, to detect the cause of the mysterious deterioration of Mina’s health.
 After realising that the count is indeed a vampire, Dr. Helsing prepares himself and Mina’s loved ones for what is yet to come and tries everything to prevent Mina from turning into a blood-thirsty monster.

-If you are not the type who watches black-and-white films, you’ll be surprised to still get terrorised by the movie despite its lack of colour.
+If you are not the type who watches black-and-white films, you’ll be surprised to still get terrorized by the movie despite its lack of color.
 In fact, it helps in the overall effect of the movie.
 Dracula is considered one of the first classic American horror films.

 9. The Others (2001)